Support Her as She Stands Up for Change (Even If You Don't Agree)

 …there are some things in our social system to which I am proud to be maladjusted and to which I suggest that you too ought to be maladjusted.
 I never intend to adjust myself to the viciousness of mob-rule.
 I never intend to adjust myself to the evils of segregation and the crippling effects of discrimination.
 I never intend to adjust myself to economic conditions which take necessities from the many to give luxuries to the few.
 I never intend to become adjusted to the madness of militarism and the self-defeating method of physical violence.
 I call upon you to be maladjusted.
 The salvation of the world lies in the hands of the maladjusted.

-So how can you help your child be “maladjusted” in the spirit of Dr. King?
+So how can you support your girl as she stands up for her beliefs?
 Follow these tips from Girl Scouts’ developmental psychologist, Dr. Andrea Bastiani Archibald.

 1. Start with a discussion

-If your child feels passionately about a certain issue—perhaps the environment, gender equality, or even something more local like improving her school’s playground—ask her why she feels that way and what she would do if she was in charge.
-Similarly, if she points out that something seems unfair, discuss the issue with her in an age-appropriate way.
-In 1947, when he was at Morehouse College, Dr. King wrote, “We must remember that intelligence is not enough.
-Intelligence plus character—that is the goal of true education.”
+If your child feels passionately about a certain issue—perhaps a safety issue, gender equality, or even something more local like improving her school’s playground—ask her why she feels that way and what she would do if she was in charge.
+Similarly, if she points out that something seems wrong or unfair, discuss the issue with her in an age-appropriate way.
 Showing kids their opinions and beliefs matter and that you really are listening to what’s important to them will help them build character and give them the courage to speak up and express their views in the future.

 2. Talk about the “why”—even when it’s uncomfortable

-Regardless of the cause she cares about most, she might wonder why the things she sees as “unfair” were allowed to happen in the first place.
+Regardless of the cause she cares about most, she might wonder why the things she sees as problems were allowed to happen in the first place.
 Talk with her about the range of different beliefs and ideologies that have existed over time and the importance of both listening to and trying to consider things from another’s perspective (even when those perspectives can be hard to hear).
 Explain that not everybody is right all the time, and that even people in powerful positions make mistakes and use bad judgment from time to time.
-Inspire her to know change is possible by talking about how Dr. King stood up to discriminatory laws that were based in ignorance, like segregation in schools, and how he and others were able to defeat them.
+Inspire her to know change is possible by talking about the bravery and accomplishments of leaders like Malala Yousafzai and Rosa Parks.

 3. Help her see her power

-Dr. King wanted us to know that as citizens, it’s our job to let those in charge know what we believe in so they can take action.
+As members of society, it’s our job to tell those in charge what we believe in so they can take action.
 Depending on her age, you can help your daughter write a letter, call government officials, or even take part in a march or peaceful protest—making sure to explain in simple terms the impact any of those actions might have.
 Emphasize that it’s normal for her to feel angry and disappointed when she thinks something’s not right, and that those feelings—when expressed in a non-violent way—can motivate others to take action, too, and actually help change the world.
 Bonus?
 Rather than feeling powerless or helpless in the face of something she sees as bad, your girl will realize she has the power to be part of the solution.
 It feels good to take action!

 4. Be there for her

 Whether your child asks to attend a rally, protest, or march, or is addressing an emotionally charged topic through social media, talk with her ahead of time to explain what potential responses could be.
 If she’s going to an event, discuss what she might see, what kinds of people might be there, and what different groups might be thinking and feeling.
 Carrying a sign (especially one she made herself), chanting along with the group, or seeing affirming responses to her views online can help your girl find a sense of community—she’s not alone in her beliefs!—and reinforce that she has the power to make a difference.
 That said, being in the middle of a large, very vocal crowd can be frightening, as can receiving negative comments or hateful reactions online.
-Dr. King faced many detractors with unflinching dignity, but some forms of opposition may be too much for a child or adolescent just finding her voice.
+Iconic advocates famously faced detractors with unflinching dignity, but some forms of opposition may be too much for a child or adolescent just finding her voice.
 So check in with her and keep an eye out for any signs of anxiety or fear.
-And of course, if you’ are concerned that your child might find herself in harm’s way, take her out of the situation immediately.
+And of course, if you’ are concerned that your child might find herself in harm’s way, take her out of the situation immediately, then help her find another way to express her views such as writing a letter to her local newspaper or attending her local city council meeting.

 Helping your child become civically engaged and stand up for what she believes in might not always be easy, but it will certainly be worthwhile.
 As Dr. King said in an address at the University of Chicago, “The institution of the family is decisive in determining not only if a person has the capacity to love another individual, but in the larger social sense whether he is capable of loving his fellow men collectively.”
-And indeed, raising up a generation of thoughtful, passionate, engaged—and yes, when called for, maladjusted children—is perhaps the most meaningful tribute any of us could give to Dr. King and all he did for society.
+And indeed, raising up a generation of thoughtful, passionate, engaged—and yes, when called for, maladjusted children—is perhaps the most meaningful and important thing we can do for the future of our society.